Double Negative Worksheets

 Keeping a close eye on sentences is the key to steer clear of double negative problems.
 This printable worksheet greatly eases the process, with students correctly rewriting each double negative sentence.

 There are two ways to correct a double negative sentence.
-You can either use a negative verb with any, or a positive verb with no. This PDF worksheet provides enough practice in correcting double negatives.
+You can either use a negative verb with any, or a positive verb with no. This PDF worksheet for grade 5 provides enough practice in correcting double negatives.

 Sitting with their peers, children will enjoy completing sentences with the correct words, avoiding double negatives in the process.
 This PDF cements their learning, so children know double negatives in and out.